danielnjama/mysql-course/README.md

 ```
 SHOW DATABASES;
 ```
-- Switch to the named database.
+- Switch to an existing database.
 ```
-USE databaseone;
+USE db-name;
 ```
 - Create a database and swith to it.
 ```